-- (a) Adopting and changing the constitution. - (b) Approving or adopting the policy framework and the budget. - (c) Subject to the urgency procedure contained in the Access to Information Procedure Rules in Part 4-Chapter B3 (Access to Information Procedure Rules) of this the constitution, making decisions about any matter in the discharge of a committee function which is covered by the policy framework or the budget where the decision-making body is minded to make it in a manner which would be contrary to the policy framework or contrary to, or not wholly in accordance with, the budget. - (d) Approving changes to any plan or strategy which form part of the Council's policy framework, unless: - That change is required by the Secretary of State or any government minister where the plan or strategy has been submitted to him_them_for approval; or - (ii) Full Council specifically delegated authority in relation to these functions when it approved or adopted the plan or strategy.
+- (a) Adopting and changing the constitution. - (b) Approving or adopting the policy framework and the budget. - (c) Subject to the urgency procedure contained in the Access to Information Procedure Rules in Part 4 of this constitution, making decisions about any matter in the discharge of a committee function which is covered by the policy framework or the budget where the decision-making body is minded to make it in a manner which would be contrary to the policy framework or contrary to, or not wholly in accordance with, the budget. - (d) Approving changes to any plan or strategy which form part of the Council's policy framework, unless: - (i) That change is required by the Secretary of State or any government minister where the plan or strategy has been submitted to him for approval; or - (ii) Full Council specifically delegated authority in relation to these functions when it approved or adopted the plan or strategy. - (e) Establishing or dissolving a Council committee or other body of the Council, or altering its composition and/or membership (including the position of chair and vice-chair) at any time unless otherwise required by statute.
+The appointment of all committees and other bodies shall be reconsidered at its annual meeting and it shall not appoint any member of a body to hold office later than the next annual meeting of the Council.